w3c/webappsec-csp/README.markdown

 Content Security Policy
 =======================

-CSP 1.1 is being specified in `index.src.html`.
+CSP 3 is being specified in `index.src.html`.

+CSP 2 is published as a CR at <http://w3c.org/TR/CSP2>.

-CSP 1.0 is published at <http://w3c.org/TR/CSP>.
+CSP 1 is published as a Note at <http://www.w3.org/TR/2012/CR-CSP-20121115/>